Tuesday, February 11, 2020

 Australia’s incredible Summer of extremes continues unabated.
 In recent days the Sydney basin has experienced its heaviest two-day rain spell since 1992 and soggiest four-day stint since 1990.
 Almost 400 millimetres of rain has fallen across the city since Friday, with more forecast later this week.

-The image below was taken at an intersection near home on Saturday.
+The image above was taken at an intersection near home on Saturday.
 I’ve lived in the area for almost 25 years.
 In all that time I can’t recall this particular location flooding so dramatically.
 The apartment has also sprang new leak.
 Annoyingly, it’s occurred in a location we successfully repaired 13 years ago.

 However, the weekend’s extreme weather does have a silver lining.
 Sydney's dams have been filling rapidly after years of relentless decline.
 Warragamba Dam, the largest catchment area, is sitting at 62% capacity, up from 42% a week ago.
 Once the last of the run off is captured, Sydney's overall dam levels may ultimately exceed 80%.
 It’s incredible to think that a four-day deluge delivered the equivalent of Sydney’s annual water consumption.